ryankrdh/GENERAL-CODING-STUDY-GUIDE-PYTHON-VERSION/Python_Testing_Notes/Python_Testing.md

 Note: import unittest required at the top of the page. <br>
 Unittest also requires that you create a class. <br>
 If you want to use unittest assertions OUTSIDE of a class, you have to create a instance of unittest.TestCase() and call the methods on that.

+> To run unittest on all test in the directory.
+> In command line: python3 -m unittest

 Example: